Georgia State Route 356

 State Route 356 (SR 356) is a 10.8 mi east–west state highway located in the northeast part of the U.S. state of Georgia.
 Its routing is located within portions of White and Habersham counties.
 Virtually the entire route is contained within the Chattahoochee-Oconee National Forest.

 SR 356 used to travel farther to the southwest, since it contained what is the entire standalone section of SR 75 Alternate (SR 75 Alt.).
 The roadway was built in the early 1960s, with its original segment being designated as SR 356 by the middle of the decade.
 During the early to mid 1970s, the current segment was designated as part of the route.
 During the early part of the next decade, the original segment was redesignated as part of SR 75 Alt.

 Route description

 SR 356 begins at an intersection with SR 17/SR 75 (Unicoi Turnpike) in Robertstown just northwest of Helen in White County.
 The route travels to the northeast and enters the Chattahoochee-Oconee National Forest.
 Then, it passes through part of Unicoi State Park.
 Inside the park, it passes just south of Unicoi Lake.
 The highway has a long, gradual curve to the northeast, and passes to the north of Innsbruck Resort & Golf Club.
 After traveling through the unincorporated community of Sautee Nacoochee, it enters Habersham County.
 Almost immediately, it begins a curve to the southeast.
-Then, it passes over the Left and Right forks of the Soque River before meeting its eastern terminus, an intersection with SR 197 northeast of Batesville.
+Then, it passes over the Left and Right forks of the Soque River before meeting its eastern terminus, an intersection with SR 197 southwest of Wikle Store.

 SR 356 is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.